davidhorm/bgg-what-to-play/README.md

 1. `pnpm dev` to start the dev server
 1. Navigate to http://localhost:5173/

+### Troubleshoot

+If an expected game isn't showing up, then add `debug=1` to the query parameter to see the list of games as it goes through the different filters outputted to the console.

 ## Other Scripts

 These are the other scripts defined in `package.json`.